11 of the Biggest Lies That Made History

 The Ponzi scheme

 Charles Ponzi, an Italian immigrant, made a fortune off of lying to people.
 In fact, he was so good at deception that the government named a type of fraud after him—the Ponzi scheme.
 In 1920, Ponzi tricked thousands of New England residents into investing in a postage stamp speculation scheme.
 He promised investors that he could provide a whopping 50 percent return in just 90 days.
 Each time a new investor gave him money, he’d use those funds to pay off earlier investors, creating the illusion that they were profiting from a legitimate business.
 At the height of his huge scam, he raked in $250,000 a day, about $3 million in today’s money.
 But his days of scheming and scamming caught up to him in August of 1920, when he was charged with 86 counts of mail fraud.
-To avoid this kind of scheme, you’d better know what mail you can send without a stamp.

 During World War II, another code was proving difficult to break—the Nazi Enigma code.
 The Allies were desperate to decipher the code since German U-boats were regularly sinking a vast number of merchant ships bringing food, oil, and supplies from North America to England.
 In June 1941, British mathematicians, including Alan Turing (an early pioneer in computing) finally broke the code to reveal all of the German submarine positions and enabled the ships to avoid contact.
 From there on out, Ultra, the Allied intelligence project, used a slew of false messages to keep the Germans off their trail.
 Ultra’s knack for cracking indecipherable codes contributed largely to the Allied victory in World War II.
 Unfortunately, not all historical events ended well—you’ll wish these historical facts weren’t true.